edwardramirez31/micro-frontend-root-layout/README.md

     - Enable S3 Static Website Hosting at the bottom of the Properties tab in the AWS Management Console
       - Set the index document as `index.html`
     - Uncheck all options at bucket settings or just whatever is necessary
-    - Change bucket policy allowing externals to get your objects
+    - Change bucket policy allowing externals to get your objects if you want to serve content directly from the bucket
     ```
     {
       "Version": "2012-10-17",